-Fields Description Port Identifies the Serial Port to which the TNC is connected 1.
-Outpost will detect the list of available ports on your PC whether true Serial Comm port or a USB-to-Serial Port adaptor.
-Default : first Comm Port found if creating a new entry, the Comm Port entered when set up. or Max Speed This is the baud rate between the computer and the TNC This is different from the speed that the TNC transmits of to the BBS.
-Outpost Baud Rate settings include: 110 19200 300 28800 600 38400 1200 56000 2400 57600 4800 115200 9600 128000 14400 256000 Default: 9600

 Fields Description

+Port Identifies the Serial Port to which the TNC is connected.

+Outpost will detect the list of available ports on your PC, whether true Serial Comm port or a USB-to-Serial Port adaptor.

+NOTE: The valid range of Comm Ports that Outpost supports is 1 through 99.

+Default : first Comm Port found if creating a new entry, or the Comm Port entered when set up.

+Max Speed This is the baud rate between the computer and the TNC.
+This is different from the speed that the TNC transmits data to the BBS.
+Outpost Baud Rate settings include:

+110 19200 300 28800

+600 38400

+1200 56000

+2400 57600

+4800 115200

+9600 128000

+14400 256000

+Default : 9600

+Fields Description

 Data Bits The number of data bits to be sent.

 Default: 8

-Parity Defines how par rity will be handled
+Parity Defines how parity will be handled

-Default: None
+Default : None

 Stop Bits Default: 1

 Echo This setting is disabled and cannot be changed.

-Default: On
+Default : On

 Flow Control Determines how the program will manage the data flow between the Computer and the TNC.
 The following options are available:

-None: RTS/CTS: no flow Control is used Hardware flow control
+None: no flow Control is used RTS/CTS: Hardware flow control

-Default : RTS/C 18
+Default: RTS/CTS